Long Lake Management Report

 Moving Forward

-• Fostering Community through social events and environmental initiatives.
+- Community engagement through social events and lake stewardship initiatives

 Lake Management Plan 2010 for Long Lake, Hubbard County (by Larry Roberts).